Wiki

 volume to mount the data directory and supply that path to Radarr as parameter.

-Radarr v3 will convert the given directory on startup if a Radarr v0.2 database is found.
-It's advisable to make a backup of the v0.2 data first.
+Radarr will convert the given directory on startup if a Radarr database is found.

 There are two common problems with Docker volumes: Paths that differ between the Radarr and download client container and paths that prevent fast moves and hard links.